erikbrinkman/rackham-thesis/README.md

 Todo
 ----

-- Full reworking of the front matter including acknowledgements, frontispiece, and acronyms.
+- Add support for list of Abbreviations, List of Acronyms, and List of Symbols
 - Support for natbib and straight bibliography instead of just biblatex.
 - Privatize all internal macros with `@`'s.
+- Support printing bib after every section
+- Indent list of appendices to match other lists
+- Fix frontispiece to handle line breaks better.
+- Remove bookmark page number from unnumbered pages.
+	This should be possible by making every page up to TOC check if page number set, and set it to 2 if not.
+- Make sure that in twoside front matter is properly aligned. (\cleardoublepage)
+- Add locale for acknowledgments vs acknowledgements
+- There's a lot of redundancy in the way things are defined, that should be removed.
+- All newpages should probably be clearpage, and there should be no support for two column / cleardoublepage
+- Should front matter sections be environments instead of "start" commands?
+- Ideally force all manditory sections in proper orders and error if not provided, including lists like list of appendices

 Acknowledgments
 ---------------

-This class file was mostly put together before I edited it.
+This class file was mostly put together before I edited it, I could not find a license attached to any version.
 Most of my changes were to make it more simple to use and conform to standard latex conventions.
 The header from the original `rac.sty` is reproduced here to give credit to everyone who put effort into this file.